 Help us spread the word.
 We are asking all of our colleagues, retreat alum, friends and family to help us spread the word about this push by posting language about the promotion to their Twitter, Facebook, blogs and/or websites starting this Thursday (8/25) until the follwing week (8/31).
 We have included some sample text below and would VERY much appreciate any support you can give.

-Get the ‘Dear New Orleans’ benefit album for only $6 for 6th anniversary of #Katrina & show your … Read More »
+Get the ‘Dear New Orleans’ benefit album for only $6 for 6th anniversary of #Katrina & show your support for #NOLA & the Gulf. … Read More »

 On March 11, 2011, a 8.9/9.0 earthquake – one of the largest in recorded history- and subsequent tsunami hit Japan, causing extensive damage across a large part of the country.
 The death toll is high and the number of displaced and homeless is even higher.